Archive created 18/10/2025

 I want Toque Rainy Day so badly.
 And Toque Old Book.

 @snuffeysouthcarolina, @Spyro: Licking a honeysuckle which can be found where I come from wold probably cause dizziness, vomiting, diarrhea and convulsions.
-But I guess that there’s a reason why it is called honeysuckle in English :wink: @Pike Mopers: It would be incredible to have Toque Rainy Day, as you say, or Toque AfterStorm.
+But I guess that there’s a reason why it is called honeysuckle in English @Pike Mopers: It would be incredible to have Toque Rainy Day, as you say, or Toque AfterStorm.

 Rainy Day sounds awesome.
 I get a whiff of an antique book store from F&T’s Old Paris, at least for my brain that’s the memory/emotion area that seems to fire up.